-The Director of Records & Property Division is the custodian of all data collected.
-The Director of Records & Property Division or his/her authorized designee shall ensure data is collected and reported in accordance with Government Code section 12525.5 and that all data collected is used strictly within the scope of compliance with this policy.
-The data provided to the California Attorney General shall not include the name, address, social security number or other unique personal identifying information of persons stopped, searched or subjected to a property seizure, and shall not include any unique identifying information of the peace officer collecting the data.
+The Director of Records Division is the custodian of all data collected.
+The Director of Records Division or his/her authorized designee shall ensure data is collected and reported in accordance with Government Code section 12525.5 and related regulations and that all data collected is used strictly within the scope of compliance with this policy.
+The data provided to the California Attorney General shall not include the name, address, social security number or other unique personal identifying information of persons stopped, searched or subjected to a property seizure, and shall not include any name, badge number or PID of any peace officer collecting the data.